nihalkenkre/emu_os/tools/README.md

 ## Current disk layout

-- The bootloader is stored in the first 512 bytes of the disk.
+- The boot loader is stored in the first 512 bytes of the disk.
 - The EMU File Table is stored in the next 512 bytes.
 - The table contains tightly packed table entries of the format
 ```